dancer1325/TypeScript-Website/packages/documentation/copy/en/tutorials/ASP.NET Core.md

 Note: `"ESNext"` targets latest supported

-[`noImplicitAny`](/tsconfig#noImplicitAny) is good idea whenever you’re writing new code — you can make sure that you don’t write any untyped code by mistake. `"compileOnSave"` makes it easy to update your code in a running web app.
+[`noImplicitAny`](/tsconfig#noImplicitAny) is good idea whenever you’re writing new code — you can make sure that you don’t write any untyped code by mistake.
+* `"compileOnSave"`
+  * makes it easy to update your code | running web app

 #### _Set up NPM_